Fall River, Massachusetts: 2020 census

-According to the U.S. Census of 2020, the population of Fall River is 94,000.
-The largest racial groups within the city were 87.2% (83.4% Non-Hispanic) White, 3.5% African American, 2.5% Asian and 0.2% Native American and 7.4% Hispanic or Latino.
+Ancestry

 49% of residents are Luso American or have origins somewhere in the former Portuguese Empire.
 37% of the population described themselves as being of Portuguese ancestry.
-The next largest groups by ancestry are French (12.4%) the original immigrants to largely populate Fall River until the Portuguese started immigrating to the area, Irish (8.9%), Cape Verdean (8.1%), English (6.0%), French Canadian (5.9%), Puerto Rican (4.5%), and Italian (3.6%).
+The next largest groups by ancestry are French (12.4%), the original immigrants to largely populate Fall River until the Portuguese started immigrating to the area, Irish (8.9%), Cape Verdean (8.1%), English (6.0%), French Canadian (5.9%), Puerto Rican (4.5%), and Italian (3.6%).